Ahmedabbas75/Mexico-Toy-Sales/README.md

           - `Electronics` contributed significantly to the overall profitability, *representing 28.62% of the total profit across all five product categories.*

           - Total profit across the five product categories varied, ranging from **$39,393** to **$108,197**, *indicating diverse levels of profitability within the product portfolio.*

+  ### 📌2️⃣ Can you find any seasonal trends or patterns in the sales data?
+    -